SylvainLano/VoyageVue/README.md

 ## Development

 ### Todos
-- Add more destinations of course !
+- Add more destinations of course

 ### Futures developments and ideas
 - Possibility to download a file with all the user data to recover it later or elsewhere
-- Create a link on the country name to show destinations in the same country or area

-## Destinations presented (53 total)
+## Destinations presented (60 total)
 - Kyoto, Japan (jp-001)
 - Paris, France (fr-001)
 - Dublin, Ireland (ir-001)